div652/Universal-Asynchronous-Receiver-Transmitter/README.md

 To run the projects on Vivado, open the .xpr file of the project in Vivado, this will automatically open and load the project in vivado .

-Alternatively if you want to access the separte files then they can be found in the corresponding Assignment folder at the following relative paths :
+Alternatively if you want to access the separate files then they can be found in the corresponding Assignment folder at the following relative paths :

 **VHDL Source File(s)**  **:** ``` <Assignment-name>.srcs/sources_1/new/```